Benefits of Using a Water Softener

 Soft water protects the efficiency of water heaters.

 Gas storage and tankless water heaters operating on soft water hold on to the factory efficiency rating over a 15-year life span.
 In comparison, using hard water for a gas water heater can cut efficiency by up to 48 percent.

 If you use an electric water heater, up to 30 pounds of rock-like scale can accumulate in the tank from hard water.
 The scale is an inferior heat conductor.
 It can reduce the life of your heating element, because it has to work longer to heat water.

 Soft Skin, Brighter Laundry and Cleaner Dishes

-Hard water minerals build up on your skin and in your hair, causing it to look dull.
+Hard water minerals accumulate on your skin and in your hair, causing it to look dull.
 It can also cause painful razor burn.

-Soft water is superior at washing away soap residue, so you’ll have silkier skin and shinier hair.
-Plus, your clothes will look less faded and your dishes will look more flawless.
+Soft water is better at washing away soap residue, so you’ll have silkier skin and shinier hair.
+Plus, your clothes will look more colorful and your dishes will look more flawless.

 Less Soap and Cleaning Time

-When you have hard water, you have to use extra soap for a satisfactory lather.
+When you have hard water, you have to use more soap for a satisfactory lather.
 The minerals in hard water react with soap.
-This creates a scum on showers.
+This makes a scum on sinks.

 With soft water, you won’t need to spend as much time cleaning to eliminate soap scum.
 You’ll also use less cleaning supplies.